runicscribe/worldbuilding-docs/dae-machina/culture/individuals/dragons.md

 In human form: Stark white hair, pale skin, ice-blue eyes.
 Faint scale pattern at his temples White-dyed armor of horizontal leather strips, white cloak trimmed with silver fur, carries a claymore of ancient design.

 Approx 5,600 years old.
-Fought with against the Ael in Ael-Dragon war.
+Fought against the Ael in Ael-Dragon war.
 Some time afterwards, took human form, and sought out challenges.
 Spent time as the leader of various large Midh clan in the past.
 More recently, mostly fights monsters and bandits.
 Has slain at least one dragon while in human form.
 Fought with the Ael' in the Uon war.